-- Feather Length: Young birds have not grown their full flight feathers, and the feathers on their wings and tail will be noticeably stubbier than on adult birds.
-The feathers on their breast, flanks and abdomen may also seem fluffier and less organized than those of adult birds.
-Some feathers may be so underdeveloped yet that the birds even show bare patches of skin, especially on the face.
+- Feather Length: Young birds have not grown full flight feathers, and the feathers on their wings and tail will be noticeably stubbier than on adult birds.
+The feathers on their breast, flanks, and abdomen may also seem fluffier and less organized than those of adult birds, not only because they're not fully grown, but also because young birds do not preen as effectively as adults.
+Some feathers may be so underdeveloped that the birds even show bare skin, especially on the face.

-- Color: Many juvenile birds have drab, dull plumage that is similar to that of an adult female.
-As they molt, their feathers may have additional speckles, buff edges or other disorganized colors that help camouflage them until they can fly skillfully.
+- Color: Many juvenile birds have drab, dull plumage similar to that of an adult female.
+As they molt, their feathers may have additional speckles, buff edges, or other disorganized colors that help camouflage them until they can fly skillfully.

 - Eye Size: Very young fledglings and nestlings have bulging eyes that seem too big for their head.
-This should not be very noticeable in birds that are ready to leave the nest, but if the birds were displaced early their eye size can indicate their youth.
+This should not be strongly noticeable in birds that are ready to leave the nest, but if the birds were displaced very early their eye size can indicate their youth.